hashgraph/stablecoin-studio/sdk/README.md

 ```

 ## Role
-Roles allow Hedera accounts to perform certain operations on a stable coin through the smart contracts.
+Roles allow Hedera accounts to perform certain operations on a stablecoin through the smart contracts.
 Operations that can be performed through Hedera SDK, due to the token configuration, do not need any role to be assigned.
 The management of roles can only be performed by a Hedera account having the admin role.

 ### HasRole
-Checks if an account has a specific role for a stable coin.
+Checks if an account has a specific role for a stablecoin.

 **Spec:**